jkeifer/410LecturesSource/1_introPython/slides.md

 - Functions and classes make code modular and reusable

-- Many programmers much smarter than you or me have already created frameworks and utilites solving many problems
+- Many programmers much smarter than you and me have already created frameworks and utilites solving many problems

 - Why try to reinvent the wheel?